NewtonGaliza/python-vagalume/README.md

 # python-vagalume

-Python wrapper for Vagalume API. http://api.vagalume.com.br/
+A simple Python client for Vagalume API.
+Also a command-line utility to search song lyrics and translations.